tweag/opam-nix/DOCUMENTATION.md

 attribute.
 This is the command that should be executed to regenerate the definition file.

-`materializedDefsToScope` takes a JSON file with package defintions as produced by `materialize` and turns it into a scope.
+`materializedDefsToScope` takes a JSON file with package definitions as produced by `materialize` and turns it into a scope.
 It is quick, does not use IFD or have any dependency on `opam` or `opam2json`.
 Note that `opam2json` is still required for actually building the package (it